 We love coming up with creative ways to recycle, like a recycling obstacle course or creative trick shots.
-But football recycling idea may be our favorite way yet!
+But this football recycling idea may be our favorite way yet!
 First, we used tape and plastic bottles to turn a plain recycling bin into a goal post.
 Kids are encouraged to toss or kick their bottles into the bin while we keep a running tally of recyclables.
 When students hit a certain number or fill the bin, throw a group celebration.
 What a great way to amp up the participation and fun in your school recycling program.

 This video shows you how to make the football goal post (directions are also below).
 We even show you how to turn it into a game!

 If you’re interested in making the recycling hoops, scroll to the bottom for instructions.
 We used hula hoops and broom handles for that DIY project, and it’s so easy to make.

 What You Need: